maze7/Ember/README.md

 ## Ember
-A small 2D C++ Game Library, using few dependencies and simple code to maintain easy building and portability.
+A small 2D C++ Gamedev Library, with a focus on being lightweight and efficient.

 ### Building